Welcome to the Department of Secondary Education, Technology Education & Foundations

 Professional Training Options were developed by the Florida Department of Education as an alternative route designed to offer professional preparation in education for individuals who already hold a degree in a particular subject area or for students working towards an undergraduate degree in a content area.
 State University System (SUS) Colleges of Education with an approved initial teacher preparation program may offer a Professional Training Option to students completing subject area degrees at their institution.
 Interested individuals choosing to explore this option as a way for obtaining certification will have received pre-professional level training in the Educator Accomplished Practices and competency two (2) of the reading endorsement upon completion of the PTO.
 Integrated school based observations and/or participation experiences are associated with these programs.

-Dr. Renee Wallace, Chairperson
+Dr. Endya Stewart, Chairperson